fahimscirex/fahimscirex.github.io/content/post/linux/set-gtk-file-picker.md

    - qt5ct
 bigimg: [{ src: "/img/cover.webp" }]
 ---
 I'm using Archcraft with bspwm right now.
 It uses qt applications as default mostly.
-I don't like the default qt file picker dialogue it uses.
+I don't like the default qt file picker dialog it uses.
 And couldn't find any good guideline to change the picker.
 So I'm going to write down a workaround I got from [@ahmubashshir](https://github.com/ahmubashshir).

 We need some dependencies :